CMU-313/basic-web-app/README.md

 npm run test
 ```

 Jest will run in watch mode, which means it will automatically run your test case as you make changes to your code.

-## Deploy on Fly.io

-To deploy your Next.js app on Fly.io, you can use the [Fly.io CLI](https://fly.io/docs/getting-started/installing-flyctl/):

-1. Install flyctl following instructions on [Fly.io](fly.io)
-2. Follow instructions here to deploy this app: [Deploying Next.js on Fly.io](https://fly.io/docs/languages-and-frameworks/nextjs/).
-When prompted with entering payment, click skip for now.
-Do select the region closest to you.
-3. For following deployments, you can use `flyctl deploy` to deploy your app.

 ## Learn More